-- Significant areas of damage or corrosion, or pitting of plating and associated stiffening in decks and hull effecting seaworthiness or strength to take local loads, unless properly authorized temporary repairs for a voyage to a port for permanent repairs have been carried out. - 2 A recognized case of insufficient stability. - 3 The absence of sufficient and reliable information, in an approved form, which by rapid and simple means, enables the master to arrange for the loading and ballasting of the ship in such a way that a safe margin of stability is maintained at all stages and at varying conditions of the voyage, and that the creation of any unacceptable stresses in the ship's structure are avoided. - 4 Absence, substantial deterioration or defective closing devices, hatch closing arrangements and watertight/weathertight doors. - 5 Overloading. - 6 Absence of, or impossibility to read, draught marks and/or Load Line marks.
+- Significant areas of damage or corrosion, or pitting of plating and associated stiffening in decks and hull affecting seaworthiness or strength to take local loads, unless properly authorized temporary repairs for a voyage to a port for permanent repairs have been carried out. - 2 A recognized case of insufficient stability. - The absence of sufficient and reliable information, in an approved form, which by rapid and simple means, enables the master to arrange for the loading and ballasting of the ship in such a way that a safe margin of stability is maintained at all stages and at varying conditions of the voyage, and that the creation of any unacceptable stresses in the ship's structure are avoided. - 4 Absence, substantial deterioration or defective closing devices, hatch closing arrangements and watertight/weathertight doors. - 5 Overloading. - 6 Absence of, or impossibility to read, draught marks and/or Load Line marks.

-Areas under MARPOL Convention, Annex I
+Areas under the MARPOL Convention, Annex I

-- Absence, serious deterioration or failure of proper operation of the oily-water filtering equipment, the oil discharge monitoring and control system or the 15ppm alarm arrangements. - 2 Remaining capacity of slop and/or sludge tank insufficient for the intended voyage. - 3 Oil Record Book not available. - 4 Unauthorized discharge bypass fitted.
+- Absence, serious deterioration or failure of proper operation of the oily-water filtering equipment, the oil discharge monitoring and control system or the 15 ppm alarm arrangements. - 2 Remaining capacity of slop and/or sludge tank insufficient for the intended voyage. - 3 Oil Record Book not available. - 4 Unauthorized discharge bypass fitted. - Failure to meet the requirements of regulation 20.4 or alternative requirements specified in regulation 20.7.